iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.2.0.md

 **Did not find database location for these fields in the ros_pl schema, do you mean to remove any biometric information from the _ros_pl.specimen_ table?**

+→ Do not remove the specimen, no link at all.

 ## Subform bait tag details